turgaysebzecioglu/game-AIML/README.md

 # game-AIML
-Games written in the AIML.
+-Games written in the AIML.

-The natural language of these games is Turkish.
+-The natural language of these games is Turkish.

-These games can be played with Chatbot Gökbilge (eng.
+-These games can be played with Chatbot Gökbilge (eng.
 SkyWise) living on www.gokbilge.net.